ItsZiroy/ie691_ir_project/m3_sentence_transformer/README.md

 ```

 > [!TIP]
-> In my experience you should create a fresh instance of weaviate for each sample set you would like to upload.
+> In my experience you should create a fresh instance of weaviate for each sample set you would like to upload
-> You can do so by altering the storage file path in the `weaviate/docker-compose.yml` file.
+> to preserve ram.
+You can do so by altering the volume file path in the `weaviate/docker-compose.yml` file.

 ### Inserting Embeddings into Weaviate

-Modify the following lines of the `weaviate_db_sample.py` script to match your setup:
+Modify the following lines of the [`weaviate_db_sample.py`](weaviate_db_sample.py) script to match your setup:

 File path to the sample csv:
 ```python